 4. Improving SEO for your blog posts

-When you know who your target audience is and which persona they belong to, you also get an idea as to what keywords they might search for.
+When you know who your target audience is and which persona they belong to, you also get an idea as to what keywords they might search for, which makes blog SEO a little easier..
 You have a better understanding of the user intent and can mold your content to match that intent so that Google serves up your blog posts in relevant searches.
 You are able to create more comprehensive SEO content briefs for yourself or your team.
 So your blog audience personas can boost SEO for your blog helping your content get discovered by more people, driving organic traffic.

 5. Improving sales and revenue

 Though your blog is primarily about prioritizing consumer pain points and offering valuable, honest solutions, having well-defined buyer personas can also improve your sales simultaneously.
 You will know what urges your audience to make a purchase decision and what kind of marketing collateral will take them closer to the decision.
 This way you will be better able to guide them down the sales funnel to increase your chances of conversions.